LISTEN to Your Preferences: An LLM Framework for Multi-Objective Selection: Experiments

 \subsection{Human Preference Data Collection}

 To establish a ground truth for evaluating our algorithms, we created a human preference dataset for each of our three domains.
-The data was generated by an expert with significant experience in each respective task, following a two-step protocol.
-First, the expert articulated their decision-making criteria in natural language, framed as a detailed directive to an assistant.
+The data was generated by a decision-maker (DM) with significant experience in each respective task, following a two-step protocol.
+First, the DM articulated their decision-making criteria in natural language, framed as a detailed directive to an assistant.
 This text serves as the preference utterance, $U$, for each problem.
-Second, the expert meticulously ranked a subset of items from the full candidate set according to these same preferences.
-This process yields a paired dataset comprising a high-level natural language goal ($U$) and a corresponding ground-truth ranked list of items.
+Second, the DM meticulously ranked a subset of items from the full candidate set according to these same preferences.
+This process yields a dataset comprising a high-level natural language goal ($U$) paired with a corresponding ground-truth ranked list of items.
 This ranking is designed to capture the nuanced, implicit trade-offs an expert would make in a real-world scenario, providing a realistic benchmark for evaluating an algorithm's alignment with complex human preferences.
 The specifics of each dataset are detailed below.

 \paragraph{Flights Dataset.} We generated a dataset of realistic flight itineraries using the \texttt{fast\_flights} Python package.
 For a given origin, destination, and travel date, the package returns a collection of available flights.
 Each itinerary is described by primary attributes such as airline, departure/arrival times, duration, number of layovers, and price.
 We augmented these with engineered features, such as the ground travel distance from the airport to a user's specified final location.
-For our parametric algorithm (LISTEN-U) and relevant baselines requiring numerical inputs, categorical attributes like airline were one-hot encoded; for all LLM prompts, these attributes were retained as their original text to provide full context.
+For the flight datasets, categorical attributes such as airline were one-hot encoded for LISTEN-U and numerical baselines; for all LLM prompts, these attributes were retained as their original text to provide full context.

-We designed three distinct experimental scenarios to test a range of preferences: \textbf{Flights00}: A student flying from Chicago, IL to New York, NY; \textbf{Flights01}: A student flying from New York, NY to Chicago, IL; \textbf{Flights02}: A professor flying from Ithaca, NY to Reston, VA.
+We designed two distinct experimental scenarios to test a range of preferences: \textbf{Flights CHI $\rightarrow$ NYC}: A student flying from Chicago, IL to New York, NY, and \textbf{Flights Ithaca $\rightarrow$ Reston}: A professor flying from Ithaca, NY to Reston, VA.